sladjanhris/dkim-setup-postfix-dovecot-opendkim/README.md

 # dkim-setup-postfix-dovecot-opendkim
 A Bash script to automate DKIM key generation and OpenDKIM configuration for multiple domains on a Postfix mail server.

-# dkim-setup-postfix-dovecot-opendkim

-A Bash script to automate DKIM key generation and OpenDKIM configuration for multiple domains on a Postfix mail server.

 ## What It Does

 Given a list of domains, the script: